egorovsa/isomorphic-react-mvc/README.md

 ## Creating to simple page

-When you do a request to for instance : http://yourSite.com/pages/simple/param1/param2 it means that you have to have a public method is named as *simple* in a the *PagesController*.
+When you do a request to for instance : http://yourSite.com/pages/simple/param1/param2 it means that you have to have a public method is named as *simple* in your *PagesController*.
 At the time your url params will be available like the arguments of the method.

 ```typescript